Least Damaging Hair Extensions

 Hair extensions should always be installed in a salon setting by a licensed hairstylist.
 However, this may feel overwhelming if you’re new to the whole process.

-These lower maintenance options are not only easy to install and care for, but they are also ideal for people who are new to extensions.
+These lower-maintenance options are not only easy to install and care for, but also ideal for people new to extensions.

 It’s surprising how many factors you should consider before choosing hair extensions.